laminlabs/lamindb/README.md

 <details>
 <summary>Why?</summary>

-While running comp bio, comp chem, and ML engineering teams for several years we faced two main problems:
+While running comp bio, comp chem, and ML eng teams for several years we faced two main problems:

 (1) We made wrong assumptions about how datasets came about because the processing steps couldn't be traced at all times.